 On the msdos disk label, you can create a maximum of four primary partitions.
 Extended partitions are not supported.
 If you need more than four partitions, use the GPT disk label instead.

 For more information on troubleshooting problems with the Saltboot formula, see [Administration > Tshoot-saltboot >].

 TFTPD Formula

-The TFTPD formula is an for Retail formula, used to configure the TFTP service on the branch server.
+The TFTPD formula is used to configure the TFTP service on the Uyuni for Retail branch server.

 Procedure: Configuring TFTP